-When you trust, you risk ending up with that unpleasant cortisol feeling.
-But when you withhold trust, you miss out on that pleasant oxytocin feeling.
-So in every moment you must choose whether you are better off trusting or withholding trust.
+When you withhold trust, you miss out on the nice, safe oxytocin feeling.
+But when you trust, you risk ending up with a terrifying surge of cortisol.
+In every moment, your brain is calculating whether you are better off trusting or withholding trust.
 It's a daunting task, but your brain evolved to do it.

 Your three brains work together when you decide who to trust - your reptile brain, your mammal brain, and your cortex.